Mechnar9000/datafiles/README.md

 ![alt text](https://github.com/Mechnar9000/datafiles/blob/main/rag_hallucinations.jpg)

 3. The RAG model was able to avoid factual mistakes by using the retrieved information.
-For example, when provided a query asking about a very niche reference to a metaphor in the work of Hegel, the RAG model response was confident, while the LLM incorrectly claimed that it was never explicitly discussed (but nonetheless made up an interpretation).
+For example, when provided a prompt asking about a very niche reference to a metaphor in the work of Hegel, the RAG model response was confident, while the baseline LLM incorrectly claimed that it was never explicitly discussed (but nonetheless made up an interpretation).

  ![alt text](https://raw.githubusercontent.com/Mechnar9000/datafiles/main/rag_mistake.jpg)

+Of the 3 approaches experimented with, the the final approach, which vectorized the text sentence by sentence but then added additional context by padding the retrieved chunks with adjacent text chunks appears to be the most effective.
+Vectorization of whole sub-chapters meant the model was not able to retrieve relevant information w.r.t fine-grained questions about phrases that only appeared once or twice in the whole text, whereas the sentence-by-sentence approach had no problem here.

 This toy model adequately demonstrates that key advantages of the RAG approach to any business looking to integrate AI into their practices and improve within-institution information search.
-A scaled and refined version of this approach would be able to vastly improve the quality of the responses an employee user of an LLM would obtain and offer protection against hallucinated responses that could lead incorrect business decisions.
+A scaled and refined version of this approach would be able to vastly improve the quality of the responses an employee user would return from a prompt and offer protection against hallucinated responses that could lead incorrect business decisions.

 #**Project 2: Bivariate choropleth**